 16 – And This Is Why…

-This is why.
-I believe the steps do not work for people who do not believe in the definition of the two-fold illness because that person will have no impetus to follow through on the rest of the steps.
+Here’s why: I believe the Twelve Steps don’t work for someone who doesn’t accept the definition of the two-fold illness.
+Without that belief, there’s no real impetus to follow through with the rest of the steps.

-I have not been able to do that consistently.
-I do not qualify myself as typical.
+But I haven’t been able to do that consistently.
+I don’t qualify as typical.

-I was at the end of my best options, and I did not want to try another diet program because I knew in my heart it would not work anyways.
-I was done with the other choices.
-I didn’t want to keep trying and I didn’t have enough money to do so anyways.
+I reached the end of my best options.
+I didn’t want to try another diet program because, deep down, I knew it wouldn’t work.
+I was done with all the other choices.
+I didn’t want to keep trying—and frankly, I couldn’t afford to.

-If I do not believe that I have the two-fold addiction, I will not throw myself at this possible solution.
-If I like the meetings and think the people are nice, I might hang around and dabble with the steps, I might even get a sponsor, but I won’t actually dig to the root of my problem.
+If I don’t believe I have a two-fold addiction, I won’t throw myself into this solution.
+I might enjoy the meetings and think the people are kind.
+I might even get a sponsor and dabble in the steps.
+But I won’t dig deep enough to reach the root of my problem.

 Simple But Not Easy